MicrosoftDocs/customer-insights/ci-docs/data-unification-contacts.md

 ## Define the semantic fields for unified contacts

 This step in the unification process maps your unified contact fields to semantic types.
-Semantic mapping lets you map your non-activity data to pre-defined schemas.
-These schemas help Customer Insights to better understand your data attributes.
-You can map your [contact activity](activities.md#define-a-contact-activity) data to the schemas.
+In B-to-B, the customer cards show accounts.
+When the card is selected, all the contacts associated with the account display.
+The fields you map in this step are the fields that will display on the cards.

 1. Select the semantic type that maps to each unified field.
 Select **None** if a semantic type is not available.